-One of the best and most popular things to do in the Bay of Islands, New Zealand is going on a dolphin-watching cruise.
+One of the best and most popular things to do in the Bay of Islands is going on a dolphin-watching cruise.
 The entire bay is a sanctuary for dolphins and you can find pods of dolphins in the hundreds.
 Of course, you do have to be lucky to see the larger pods of the dolphins but it’s very common to see them in smaller groups.

 Most Dolphin cruises (including this tour here) leave from both Paihia and Russel but start in Paihia picking up people in Russel along the way.
-The tour above is a great option and the one that I did in the Bay of Islands.
-This cruise also visits the Hole in Rock that I mention below.
+The tour above is the one that I did in the Bay of Islands and it takes between 3-4 hours.
+This cruise also visits the Grand Cathedral Cave and Hole in Rock that I mention below.

 Urupukapuka Island is the largest island in the Bay of Islands and it is also a pest-free island.
 Visiting the island gives visitors a chance to see rare birds including the North Island Robin, hike the Urupukapuka Island walk, visit historical Maori sites, and enjoy the many beautiful beaches.

-Honestly, a day trip to Urupukapuka Island is a great way to spend the better part of a day in the Bay of Islands.
+Honestly, a day trip to Urupukapuka Island is a great activity in Bay of Islands to spend the better part of a day.

 The Hole in Rock boat cruise is a classic Bay of Islands cruise that involves a 3-hour long cruise through the bay to the Hole in Rock.

 The Hole in Rock is actually an island called Motukokako Island that has a huge hole in the middle of it.
 On the cruise, you’ll get to take a drive through the hole on your boat (providing the weather isn’t really bad.)
 You can read more about our experience on the Hole in Rock cruise here!